 The purpose of having a dress code for our children is to instill in them a sense of belonging and identity.
 This fosters a good educational atmosphere which promotes success.

-All students, from Pre-Kindergarten to level 6, are required to adhere to the Pierre Elliott Trudeau dress code:
+All students, from K4 to level 6, are required to adhere to the Pierre Elliott Trudeau dress code:

-- Cardigan sweater and sweatshirt in solid blue, grey or white.
+- Cardigan sweater and sweatshirt in solid blue or white.

 - Jeans are not permitted on regular school days.